Sundbyberg railway station: History

 The area was reformed into Sundbyberg Municipality during the 1971 municipal reform, by this point the Sundbyberg was well within the urban area of Stockholm.
 In recent years, Sundbyberg has shifted toward a more service-oriented economy, with firms establishing offices in the area.

-The station serves as an interchange for the Stockholm Metro, via an underground passage to Sundbyberg Centrum metro station, which opened in 1985, and to the adjacent Tvärbanan light rail stop, which began operations through Sundbyberg in 2013.
+The station serves as an interchange for the Stockholm Metro, via an underground passage to Sundbybergs centrum metro station, which opened in 1985, and to the adjacent Tvärbanan light rail stop, which began operations through Sundbyberg in 2013.

 Future plans

 As part of the Mälarbanan expansion, which will widen the line through Sundbyberg from two to four tracks in a cut-and-cover tunnel, the city is planning to rebuild the station slightly to the east, as an underground facility featuring two island platforms instead of the current single platform.

 Originally scheduled to begin in 2024, construction of the railway tunnel is now set to start in 2028.
 This pause is a result of unresolved agreements and permits between the Swedish Transport Administration and the affected municipalities.

 As part of the project, Sundbyberg Municipality proposed annexing a section of Solna Municipality to ensure that the new commuter train station would be entirely within its jurisdiction.
 The existing station is situated next to the border between the two municipalities, but must relocate it further east due to the reconstruction.
 Solna Municipality indicated that it had no interest in altering the border.